GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 **Package**
-    is used to specify each of the target Python version's standard library packages that is explicitly exported by the application.
+    is used to specify each of the target Python version's standard library packages that is explicitly imported by the application.
 Each package can be in one of three states:

     - *checked* meaning it is explicitly imported by the application